-Several faculty in the Department of Philosophy at Michigan State are working in an area in which traditional debates over justice, freedom, and political obligation are increasingly joined in contemporary philosophy by concerns with inequality, power, identity, and the rationalization of institutions and practices.
-In recent years individual faculty have published books and articles on themes in feminism, African American thought, democratic theory, the politics of knowledge, and the history of liberalism.
-Several dissertations have been written in these areas, and ongoing discussion groups have formed around themes concerning gender, race and ecology.
+One of the major strengths of the department of Michigan State University is its focus on social and political thought.
+Faculty are working in an area in which traditional debates over justice, freedom, and equality are increasingly joined in contemporary philosophy by concerns with inequality, power, identity, capitalism, political freedom, democracy, and the rationalization of institutions and practices.
+In recent years individual faculty have published books and articles on themes in critical theory, Continental philosophy, feminism, African American thought, radical democracy, the politics of knowledge, capitalism, Hegelian political thought, and the critique of liberalism.
+Many dissertations have been written in these areas, and ongoing discussion groups have formed around themes concerning gender, race, and ecology.

-Students may make Social and Political Thought their main area of interest or may define a more specific focus within this field.
-Students are encouraged to combine topics from this area with work in other areas of philosophy, including philosophy and medicine.
+Students may make social and political thought their main area of interest or may define a more specific focus within this field, especially in connection with the Frankfurt School tradition in critical theory, post-colonialism, French and German philosophy, and Marxism .
+Students are encouraged to combine topics from this area with work in other areas of philosophy, such as philosophy and race, philosophy of law, philosophy of technology, and medicine.
 Interdisciplinary work is also encouraged, particularly at the doctoral level.
-Students may pursue course work in other units or draw on relations faculty have developed with such units as Women’s Studies, Urban Affairs, Sociology, History, English, German, French, American Studies, and Social Work.
+Students may pursue course work in other units or draw on relations faculty have developed with such units as Women’s Studies, Urban Affairs, Sociology, History, English, German, French, American Studies, James Madison, Political Theory, and Social Work.

 Faculty working in this area include: